juanitogan/rbxit/README.md

 [**InstallSHIELD Tools**](http://www.cdmediaworld.com/hardware/cdrom/files.shtml) for unpacking old installers that don't run on modern Windows.
 [This read also helps.](http://blog.wisefaq.com/2010/07/24/how-to-open-an-installshield-data-cab-file/)

+[**help-info.de**](http://www.help-info.de/en/Help_Info_WinHelp/hw_converting.htm) for lots of helpful information on converting HLP to CHM help files.

-[**WinHelp Decompiler "HELPDECO"**](http://sourceforge.net/projects/helpdeco/) for unpacking those old Windows HLP files.
+[**WinHelp Decompiler "HELPDECO"**](http://sourceforge.net/projects/helpdeco/) for unpacking those old Windows HLP files (and MVB files).

+[**HTML Help Workshop**](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-1-4-sdk) for converting HLP ___source files___ to CHM help.

+[**HHPMod**](http://post.queensu.ca/%7Epenstone/HHPMod/HHPMod_info.html) for restoring context-sensitive sanity to the output of HTML Help Workshop.

 [**Windows Help program (WinHlp32.exe)**](https://support.microsoft.com/en-us/kb/917607) in case you are running a Windows version that is still supported for reading HLP files but does not come with the program built in (Vista through 8.1).
 It is looking likely that Windows 8.1 will be the last.
+For Windows 10, some are finding luck with this resource from [Komeil Bahmanpour](http://www.komeil.com/blog/windows-help-program-winhelp-winhlp32-exe).

 [**ODA - The Online Disassembler**](https://onlinedisassembler.com/odaweb/) helps a great deal when rewriting machine code.